jsrojas/option-ml-test/README.md

 ![image](https://user-images.githubusercontent.com/4323981/233800568-d4e57f72-13fd-421a-9b46-65a6378c86b9.png)

-With Guvicorn it should look something like this:
+With Gunicorn it should look something like this:

 ![image](https://user-images.githubusercontent.com/4323981/234121975-08a91aa9-2383-4be2-ba62-29dc3fa2b1b5.png)